Adhokshaja73/Tic-Tac-Toe-AI/README.md

-A simple tic-tac-toe AI that can play againsta a player.
+A simple tic-tac-toe AI that can play against a player.

 Computer is playing as X and player will be playing as O.